wavesplatform/docs.wavesplatform/docs/en/building-apps/smart-contracts/what-is-smart-asset.md

 ### Unburnable token

-For the example smart asset, Burn transactions are prohibited.
+For the smart asset in the example, Burn transactions are prohibited.

 ```scala